Lost Odyssey: Gameplay

 In combat, both the player's party and enemies are arranged in two lines, front or back.
 Up to five party members can participate in battle at once.
 At the start of battle, the back line is protected by a special defensive "wall" which is based on the combined hit points of the front line.
-This wall reduces damage that the characters in the back experience.
-However, as the front line takes damage, the wall weakens, and can only be recovered through the use of certain spells or skills.
+This wall reduces damage that the characters in the back experience, but as the front line takes damage, the wall weakens, and can only be recovered through the use of certain spells or skills.

 There are two types of characters that the player controls.
 "Mortals" gain skills by leveling up, but can benefit from additional skills by equipping accessories.
 "Immortals" do not know any skills initially, but instead gain skills by "linking" with a mortal character that is currently part of the battle formation, earning skill points in battle towards complete learning of the skill.
 Immortals can also learn skills from accessories by equipping them in the same manner, much like the ability point system of Final Fantasy IX.
 Once a skill is learned, the player can then assign these skills to a limited number of skill slots, initially starting at three but able to be expanded via "Slot Seed" items or certain skills.
 Immortals also have the ability to automatically revive in battle should they lose all their hit points; if the entire party is downed, including the immortals, the game will be over.

 The game's magic system is based on four classes of magic: Black, consisting primarily of elemental attacks and negative status effects; White, mainly for healing and protection; Spirit, for stat changes, status ailments and non-elemental magic; and Composite, which can combine two spells, once learned, into multi-target or multi-function spells.
 To cast spells, the player must first find spells to fill the spell book, and then must have characters that have learned the appropriate magic skill of the right level to cast that spell.